GrzegorzFryger/KindergartenSystem/.database/README.md

 The easiest way to install this database is to use **MySQL Installer for Windows**.
 MySQL server will be installed as Windows Service, which can be easily turned on and off.
 # 2. Install procedure
+All install scripts are placed in `install` directory.
 You can run all below scripts via MySQL Workbench.

 **Important notice:**